AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Note**
 >
-> Trusted scriptlets are not compatible with any other blocker.
+> Trusted scriptlets are not compatible with other ad blockers except AdGuard

 > **Compatibility with different versions of AdGuard**
 >